Trump and Biden in near tie as virus spreads, poll finds - The Boston Globe

 The poll tests only national sentiment, which would translate into the popular vote, not the state-by-state competition for an electoral college majority.

-Biden has not yet secured the 1,991 delegates he needs to claim the Democratic nomination and with many primaries now delayed, will not soon be able to add to the 277-delegate lead he enjoys over Senator Bernie Sanders of Vermont.
-Biden expanded that lead in the March 17 primaries in Arizona, Illinois, and Florida, beating Sanders by between 11 and 39 points in those states.
+Biden has not yet secured the 1,991 delegates he needs to claim the Democratic nomination and with many primaries now delayed, will not soon be able to add to the 277-delegate lead he currently enjoys over Sen. Bernie Sanders, I-Vt.
+Biden expanded that lead in the March 17 primaries in Arizona, Illinois and Florida, beating Sanders by between 11 and 39 points in those states.

 Nonetheless, the new poll finds that Biden maintains a strong lead nationally over his last remaining rival.
 Among registered Democrats and Democratic-leaning independents, Biden is favored by 55 percent compared with 39 percent for Sanders.
 A month ago, before Biden began his remarkable turnaround in fortunes, Sanders had a 2-to-1 lead on the former vice president in the Post-ABC poll.